samwong0127/smart-bicycle/README.md

 ## LED tail light and Arduino
 LED tail light is an important feature in my part of the project.
 Turning Tendency Prediction uses a model with 97% accuracy to predict turning tendency.
 However, the predicted results are 0, 1 and 2 representing straight in, left and right.
 To make it easier for pedestrians and other riders to understand, the results are converted to left and right arrows and displayed with a LED tail light.
 Since the given tail light does not have a USB port, an Arduino UNO board is used to listen from Raspberry Pi and control the LED tail light

+## Electric motor control and Pedal force sensors
+You may find out the codes for controlling the electric motor and collecting pedal force data under the /Arduino folder.
+Two serial ports are used for communications, (1.
+From Raspberry Pi to motor; 2.
+From pedal force sensors to Raspberry Pi) to avoid collision of data.

 ![straight in](pictures/straight-in.jpg)
 ![left turn](pictures/left-turn.jpg)